All of you deserves tender care.

 Breast Reconstruction Surgery in NYC – The Process

-Your first reconstructive surgery will likely be performed in a hospital setting and may require a short hospital stay.
-Additional surgeries, if required, may be performed in a hospital or a surgery center.
+Your first reconstructive surgery may be performed in a hospital setting and may require a short hospital stay.
+Additional surgeries, if required, may be performed in a hospital or an outpatient surgery center.

 Additional surgery may be required for minor revisions to the reconstructed breast.
-In the case of reconstructive surgery, where the goal is to match your opposite breast, an additional surgery may be needed to enlarge, reduce, or lift the remaining breast.
+In the case of reconstructive surgery, where the goal is to match your opposite breast, surgery may be needed to enlarge, reduce, or lift the unaffected breast.

 Breast Reconstruction Recovery in NYC

-You will wake up from your breast reconstruction with a surgical bra and surgical dressings on your donor sites.
+You will wake up from your breast reconstruction with a surgical bra and dressings.
 Dr. Naidu will give you specific instructions to follow after your surgery.
-You must rest for the first 48 hours after your surgery.
-She will give you prescriptions for antibiotics and for pain management, as well as instructions about how to take care of your incisions.
-Immediately following surgery, it will be difficult to lift your arms over your head and you will need assistance with personal activities.
+She will give you prescriptions for pain management, as well as instructions about how to take care of your incisions.
+Immediately following surgery, you will need assistance with personal activities.

 Dr. Naidu will describe what to expect during your recovery, which varies widely depending upon the procedure and the individual patient.
 In general, implant reconstruction patients return to normal activities more quickly than flap breast reconstruction patients.